briangershon/bluesky-personify/README.md

 Features

-- Create personas of Bluesky users based on their posts
+- create personas of Bluesky users based on their posts
-- Provide a way to find users that match your interests
+- provide a way to find users that match your interests

-## Local dev
+## Run locally for development

 Create a `.env` file with the following: